octet-stream/eri/readme.md

 2. Once production build is finished, run `pnpm start`
 3. Open http://localhost:3000/admin and create admin account (if it doesn't exists).

+## Demo

+You can run demo application with non-persistent database in just a few steps:

+1. Create `.env.demo.local` file and fill it with required parameters
+2. Run `pnpm demo.start` command
+3. Open http://localhost:1337/admin to create admin account

 ## Commands

 List of available commands.
 These commands are accessible via pnpm.